18F/authentication/pages/hmac.md

 It is ideal for requests between systems that do not require human intervention or specific user authorization.

-Rather than using nonces for [replay attack protection]({{ site.baseurl }}/avoiding-replay-attacks/), the signature itself can be used to identify replayed requests, since the signature is content-dependent.

 When using [oauth2_proxy]({{ site.baseurl }}/oauth/oauth2_proxy/) as a
 [Single Sign-On]({{ site.baseurl }}/use-cases/sso/) mechanism, the user only needs to grant permission once to access multiple applications authenticated